contentstack/cli/packages/contentstack-audit/README.md

 FLAGS
-  -c, --config=<value>    Path of the external config -d, --data-dir=<value>  Path and location where data is stored --columns=<value>       only show provided columns (comma-separated) --csv                   output is csv format [alias: --output=csv] --filter=<value>        filter property by partial string matching, ex: name=foo --modules=<option>...
-Provide list of modules to be audited
+  -c, --config=<value>    Path of the external config -d, --data-dir=<value>  Path where the data is stored --columns=<value>       only show provided columns (comma-separated) --csv                   output is csv format [alias: --output=csv] --filter=<value>        filter property by partial string matching, ex: name=foo --modules=<option>...
+Provide the list of modules to be audited
                           <options: content-types|global-fields|entries>
   --no-truncate           do not truncate output to fit screen --report-path=<value>   Path to store the audit reports